My cousin Denisa and I arrived by bus at Stazione Termini, which is the main train station in Rome, and walked to Hotel Columbia, only minutes away.

 We ordered some wine, then decided on two appetizers: olive ascolane (deep-fried, breaded olives stuffed with a meat filling) and fiore di zucca (zucchini flower filled with anchovies, battered and deep fried).
 These were two of the menu items which had encouraged us to put our faith in Gallo Matto, and we were not disappointed.
-I’m not an anchovy person, but the stuffed flower was fabulous.
+I’m not an anchovy lover, but the stuffed flower was fabulous.

 Denisa ordered the homemade cheese ravioli and I had the penne all’arrabiata.
 They used De Cecco pasta, which was another good sign, and both dishes were delicious!
 We were so happy we came to Gallo Matto.
 And if the food, wine, and great service wasn’t enough, they served us two glasses of limoncello (each)!

 I would definitely recommend Gallo Matto if you find yourself near Stazione Termini in Rome (it’s actually even closer to the Basilica of Santa Maria Maggiore.
 Gallo Matto, Via Cavour, 107).
 We paid the bill, and decided to go for a walk before going back to Hotel Columbia.

 Here are my tips on finding authentic Italian food, not just in Rome’s tourist-heavy spots, but anywhere in Italy.